aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 Lastly, we call `DOM.render` and pass `Main`, the React component we just created, and `root` the node in our HTML file that we want to output to.

-That's it pretty simple and something we can easily build upon.
+That's it, pretty simple and something we can easily build upon.

 ##Components in Separate Files